Geotab at 25: Driving the Future of Connected Vehicles

 To every aspiring innovator, every dreamer with a big idea, and every risk-taker out there: Geotab’s journey, from two individuals with a vision, stands as proof that it can be done.
 Our story is a testament to the power of taking calculated risks, keeping your customers at the absolute center of everything you do, holding an unwavering belief in your vision, and having the courage to challenge the status quo.
 With passion, perspective, great people and data, transformative ventures can be built.

 Geotab is a global leader in connected vehicle and asset solutions, empowering fleet efficiency and management.
 We leverage advanced data analytics and AI to transform fleet performance, safety, and sustainability, reducing cost and driving efficiency.
-Backed by top data scientists and engineers, we serve over 55,000 global customers, processing 80 billion data points daily from more than 4.7 million vehicle subscriptions.
-Geotab is trusted by Fortune 500 organisations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal Government.
-Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorisations.
+Backed by top data scientists and engineers, we serve over 55,000 global customers, processing 80 billion data points daily from more than 4.9 million vehicle subscriptions.
+Geotab is trusted by Fortune 500 organizations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal Government.
+Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorizations.
 Our open platform, ecosystem of outstanding partners, and Marketplace deliver hundreds of fleet-ready third-party solutions.
 This year, we're celebrating 25 years of innovation.
-Learn more at www.geotab.com/uk and follow us on LinkedIn or visit our blog.
+Learn more at www.geotab.com and follow us on LinkedIn or visit Geotab News and Views.

 pr@geotab.com